 The late Peter Fonda’s performance as Burnett Stone acted way too depressed over a train.
 All he does is mope throughout the film until Lady The Train comes to life.
 Raven from “Teen Titans” showed some emotional range.
 I don’t mean no disrespect to Peter, (god bless his soul) he needs to smoke some grass as in his role as The Truth from “Grand Theft Auto: San Andreas.”

 Mr. Conductor eats a carrot as a clue.
 As he eats, he spouts random words.
-Is it me or does that carrot contain a but load of coke?
+Is it me or does that carrot contain a buttload of coke?
 Not the kind you drink, the kind a dopehead snorts.
-Why do I get the feeling Thomas The Tank Engine has a sinister secret involving drug plantation?
+Why do I get the feeling Thomas The Tank Engine has a sinister secret involving a drug plantation?
 Remember folks, snorting cocaine is bad.
 In the words of Dave Chappelle: “Cocaine’s a hell of a drug.”
 Seriously kids, don’t do drugs.

 Conductor calls his nephew via flower.
 Seriously?
 Who wrote the script, Cheech & Chong?!

 Alec Baldwin’s performance as Mr. Conductor seemed like he was on drugs.
-Rambling at baseball bat in his pajamas.
+Rambling at a baseball bat in his pajamas.

 Thomas And The Magic Railroad wasted a golden opportunity to bring George Carlin back as Mr. Conductor in the flesh!
 GOSH DARN IT!
 He would’ve been the saving grace worth the price of admission!
 I’m Doubling Down Points for the movie failing to recruit George!

 Why do a few characters claim Lady The Train is beautiful.
 She’s literally a train, not a hottie like Natalie Portman.
 I’d rather watch her “dance scenes” from “Closer.”
+At least Nat is yummier than an inanimate object.
+Some of the human characters need to go out with an actual human being.

 The Special Effects are obviously fake next to The Phantom Menace’s dated Computer Animation.